 Where History Meets Haunting

-With over 15,000 casualties in just under two weeks, it’s no surprise that Cold Harbor Battlefield is considered one of the most haunted battlefields in the United States.
+With more than 18,000 casualties in just under two weeks, it’s no surprise that Cold Harbor Battlefield is considered one of the most haunted battlefields in the United States.
 In fact, many consider it to be second only to Gettysburg in terms of paranormal activity on Civil War sites.
 Ghostly encounters and unexplained phenomena have been reported for decades—from the days of the first battlefield memorials to modern-day paranormal investigations.

 Ghostly Soldiers and Phantom Drums